top of page

 Tests have shown that DNA is more easily retrieved when it is immediately resuspended compared to when it remains on the membrane for a few days/weeks before DNA extraction in the laboratory.

-For this reason, our supplier Waterra has developed an easy to use shaker, adapted to its capsules, to optimise the amount of DNA collected during aquatic sampling.
+Our supplier Waterra has developed an easy-to-use shaker, adapted to its capsules, to optimise the amount of DNA collected during aquatic sampling.

 To know more about the capsules, don't hesitate to contact us!